 Prescription Drugs - Cost of prescription drugs purchased from a licensed pharmacy.
 This benefit does not include drugs for contraceptive purposes, vitamin injections, food supplements, drugs which can be bought without a prescription, or drugs which have not been authorized for payment by the Director of the Pharmacare program.
-Effective October 1, 2015: PharmaCare's Low Cost Alternative (LCA) and Reference Based Drug (RBD) Programs will apply.
+Effective October 1, 2015 - PharmaCare's Low Cost Alternative (LCA) and Reference Based Drug (RBD) Programs will apply.
 Prometrium will be covered as an exceptional prescription drug.

-Effective October 1, 2013 for those members who moved to a PharmaCare tie in during the 2012 - 2014 collective agreement, Prescription Drugs will be reimbursed at 50% for drugs not covered by PharmaCare.
+PharmaCare tie in during the 2012 - 2014 collective agreement, Prescription Drugs will be reimbursed at 50% for drugs not covered by PharmaCare.